 - For limited production runs, or

-- When a rapid change of production colour is needed
+- When a rapid change in production colour is needed

 In a cold runner mold, the runner (excess material retained in the feed channels) is cooled and ejected with the part.
-Every cycle, a part and a runner are produced.
+Every cycle, apart, and a runner is produced.

 There are two major types of cold runner molds:

 - A two-plate cold runner mold is the easiest and least expensive type of mold to produce.
 Two plate molds have a single parting plane, and the mold splits into two halves at the plane.
 Because the runner system must be in line with the parting plane, the part can only be gated on its perimeter.

 - A three-plate cold runner mold differs from a two plate in that it has two parting planes, and the mold splits into three sections every time the part is ejected.
 This feature provides greater flexibility of design, allowing gating to be placed in the most efficient locations.
 Since the mold has two parting planes, the runner system can be located on one, and the part on the other, for easier separation.

 Cold Runner Mold Systems: The advantages & disadvantages

 There are many significant advantages to using a cold runner mold system: